The Cost Of A New Roof In Houston

 There are times when a home needs a full deck replacement.
 If your roofing contractor knows from the start that the decking will need to be replaced, they will add it to your initial estimate.

 You will have your old roof removed before installing a new roof, and those old shingles and roof system parts have to go somewhere, usually into a dumpster that gets hauled away at the end of the project.
 This cost is included in your roof replacement.

 Are You Ready To Replace Your Roof?
 Call The Company

 That’s Looking Out For Your Best Interests

 Do you need a roof replacement for your Houston home?
-Let your local expert roofing contractors in Houston, TX take care of everything!
+Let your local expert roofer in Houston, TX take care of everything!

 When you get a roof assessment from Houston Roofing and Construction, you can expect the utmost honesty and integrity.
 We will only advise you to do what’s in your best interest, not our bottom line.